ChildsplayOSU/bogl/README.md

 ```
 ## Playing

 Since there is no predefined entry function, playing a game is dependent on how the individual program was written.
-To play Notakto, for example, you can call the gameLoop that starts it with the board called empty.
+To play Notakto, for example, you can call the gameLoop function with the board called empty.
 ```
 gameLoop(empty)
 ```

-To see an example for type errors, you can run:
+To see an example of type errors, you can run:
 ```
 >runFile "examples/typeerrors.bgl"
 ```